bhandras/llformat/README.md

 Where the AST printer would drop comments inside rewritten regions, rules are conservative and often skip edits if inline comments are present.

+For a detailed walkthrough of the pipeline and formatters, see `ARCHITECTURE.md`.

 ## CLI Usage

 Build: